by Joel Tolman, Director of Impact & Engagement

 Common Ground’s Solution: Student Voices & Leadership

 Common Ground has lots of options as we figure out how to face this challenge.
 We could block all students’ access to sites, like YouTube, that they are overusing both during the school day and late into the night.
+Also, we cannot deny that YouTube can be a career now where people buy youtube views to get more views.
 We could hand out detentions to students who are misusing the technology.
 We could leave it up to parents and teachers to police students’ use of devices.

 This fall, we’ve taken another route — and asked our students to help us tackle the challenge.
 As is almost always the case, encouraging our students to be leaders and problem-solvers has helped us name solutions and see sides of the issue we would not have considered on our own.